Professional Program in Screenwriting

 Class size: Workshops are limited to 10 students

-(Please note that our replies to hotmail and msn email addresses tend to be sent to spam folders.
-You may want to create a gmail address for your application.)
+(It is the responsibility of the applicant to provide a working email address with the application.
+Please note that our replies to hotmail and msn email addresses tend to be sent to spam folders.
+Please create a mac or gmail address for your application.)

 For an explanation of the application and payment process, please click on the appropriate link below.

 SCREENWRITING APPLICATION PROCEDURE

 Please read the application instructions carefully.
 Consideration will be given as to whether or not the applicant follows these instructions.

 Applicants to Professional Program in Screenwriting must submit a completed application form via fax or mail.
 Applications will not be accepted via email.

 Along with the application form, applicants must submit the four items listed below.
 Please do not send your reel, head shot or letters of recommendation.
 These items will be disposed of upon receipt.Please be sure to proofread all your work and correct any and all typographical errors.